nfuhs/get-started-elm/part-two.md

 ```

-Let's just assume we have an file called movies.json and would like to display the values with another programming language like [Go](https://golang.org/) for example the code maybe looks like this:
+Let's just assume we have an file called movies.json and you would like to display the values with another programming language like [Go](https://golang.org/) for example:

 ```Go